SJUACM/How-To-Use-Git-And-Github/README.md

   - Git makes it very simple and quick to update your repositories with just a few commands.
 This is especially useful if you made several changes to multiple files in your project and want to push them onto Github.
 Uploading / doing these changes manually without git would be very tedious and time consuming.

   - First, navigate to your project folder's location by running `cd [Folder Location]`.
-If the folder is on your desktop, you would run `cd desktop`.
+If the folder is on your desktop, you would run `cd desktop` and then `cd [Project Name]`, with project name being the name of your project folder

   - Next, run `git init`, this sets the files up to be ready for use